-Question #1 – Who am I?
+Question #1 – In terms of personal development: Who am I?

 Yes, really.
-When engaging in personal development, the biggest question you need to ask yourself is “Who am I?”
+When engaging in personal development, the biggest question you need to ask yourself is: “Who am I?”

-To develop yourself, you have to know who that “self” is first of all and then prepare “it” for the change.
+Well, to develop yourself, you have to know who that “self” is, first of all.
+Then, and only then, can you prepare “it” for the change.

 So just pause for a moment and ask yourself “Who am I?”

 Let me caution you though, you need to be honest with your answers.
 You see, when you are clear and honest about who you are, this guarantees that you change the “right” person.